htuncer/machine-learning/projects/capstone/capstone_report.md

 ### Problem Statement

 Vehicle detection is important for public safety and security, surveillance, intelligent traffic control and autonomous driving.
 Self-driving cars need to identify objects around them such as other vehicles on the road.
 In this problem, the objects are captured as a video by a forward looking camera mounted on a vehicle.
 Identification of a vehicle will be important factor in deciding the next action that self-driving car will take such as changing lane.
 It is a challenging problem due to the large variations in appearance and camera viewpoint, weather, lightening and occlusions.
 From machine learning perspective, this problem is a classification problem rather than regression.
 My goal is to differentiate the objects on the road from the background, sky, hill, or road.
 Then classify if they are vehicle or not.
+Therefore, combining the object detection model, Faster R-CNN, and the object classification model, DenseNet, helps solving the vehicle detection problem.
 The output will also be a video similar to the input.
 However,  other vehicles in the video will be shown in box and tracked along the way.

 ### Metrics